bundestagsbot/bundestagsBot/readme.md

 ### License:

-This project is licensed under GPL.
+This project is licensed under MIT.